volatiletech/authboss/README.md

 ### CSRF Protection

-What this means is you should apply a middleware that can protect the application from crsf attacks or you may be vulnerable.
+What this means is you should apply a middleware that can protect the application from csrf attacks or you may be vulnerable.
 Authboss previously handled this but it took on a dependency that was unnecessary and it complicated the code.
 Because Authboss does not render views nor consumes data directly from the user, it no longer does this.